kevmcivor/kpmg/README.md

 1. ASP.NET Core 2.2
 2. EF Core
 3. OpenID using IdentityServer4.
 This is a configured template [https://www.nuget.org/packages/IdentityServer4.Templates/] adapted to include additional Claims and IProfile service.
-On client side oicd-client is used for implicit flow in Angular.
+On the client side oicd-client is used for implicit flow in Angular.
 4. Angular 7
 5. Boostrap.
 To avoid dependency on jQuery ng-bootstrap widgets have been used.